cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

  * Navigation to one clear option that aligns with choices made

 ### Outcomes
+Testing the concept with library-goers, we learned about:
  * Learned about how victims think about cybercrime and make decisions about where to report
    * What constitutes an urgent situation
    * What type of information victims have to report